thinkocapo/big-data-processing/assignment2/README.md

 UPDATED FONT'Droid Sans Mono', 'monospace', monospace, 'Droid Sans Fallback'

 TODO print the 'LOG ID'
-TODO Need the multiprocessor thing, maybe htop will show it across multiple Processes?
+TODO Need the multiprocessor thing, maybe htop will show it across multiple Processes? compare to 'multithreading' first attempted
 TODO Figure out what those bars in htop are for

 0 TODO Implement Sentry